By Andy Sambidge

 "With this new Danieli equipment, Hadeed...will be able to provide Saudi Arabia and the wider region with very high specification wire-rod products which will domestically meet the needs of ongoing and planned projects."

-This deal follows the $500m international financing deal for Emirates Steel in Abu Dhabi where HSBC also acted as sole facility arranger and agent in July last year.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This deal follows the $500m international financing deal for Emirates Steel in Abu Dhabi where HSBC also acted as sole facility arranger and agent in July last year.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.